 - Since the goal is to provide a justification, use objections only if you defeat them again by counter arguments.

-- For the assessment of arguments use these criteria here.
+- For the assessment of arguments use these criteria here (currently not available).

 - Since the expectation is that the symphysis proposal is convincing, there is often no need for complex justifications.